laruence/php-yaf-doc/README.md

 $ /path-to-ph/bin/phd -d doc-base/.manual.xml --format=php --package=PHP --partial=book.yaf
 ````

-if no errros are reported, then you can find the output under doc-en/output
+if no errros are reported, then you can find the output under doc-zh/output

+####Setup a local php.net mirror